sudancovid19/sdncovid19/COVID-19-SRF-SUDAN/fmoh_sdn_covid19_reports/README.md

 * Data guidelines of WHO will be followed when compiling all the reports .
 The following data will be compiled and aassesed from FMOH reports as follows:

-o case finding activities, nature and extent of enhanced surveillance activities;
+- case finding activities, nature and extent of enhanced surveillance activities;
-o case definition used for case finding and classification, and algorithm for screening;
+- case definition used for case finding and classification, and algorithm for screening;
-o timeline of suspect, probable, and confirmed cases with dates of illness onset within clusters and dates of exposures;
+- timeline of suspect, probable, and confirmed cases with dates of illness onset within clusters and dates of exposures;
-o best estimates for case fatality ratio and incubation period;
+- best estimates for case fatality ratio and incubation period;
-o testing criteria for cases;
+- testing criteria for cases;
-o results of investigation for related animal outbreaks if any;
+- results of investigation for related animal outbreaks if any;
-o evidence for human-to-human transmission;
+- evidence for human-to-human transmission;
-o geographic extent of investigation and estimation of spread of virus.
+- geographic extent of investigation and estimation of spread of virus.